3 Simple Steps: SIT-WALK-SWEAT

 Heart rate should be maintained at 60-80% of your maximum heart rate.
 Maximum heart rate is roughly calculated as 220 - (your age).
 Keep track of your heart rate either with a heart rate monitor or by taking your pulse on the side of your neck (near your carotid artery) with your index and middle finger.
 Count your pulse for 10 seconds, and multiply that number by 6, to get an good approximation of your heart rate (in beats per minute).
 Complete 30 minutes of exercise around 60-80% of your maximum heart rate.

 After 30 minutes of aerobic exercise, cool down for another 5 minutes and then you are done.
 You can now reap the benefits of MAP Training!

-Try to do one session of MAP Training at least two times a week.
-Pay attention to how you feel after a session.
-Keep the memory of this feeling in your brain as an incentive for your next session of MAP Training.
-And always remember, MAP Training is a learning experience – so keep it new, make it effortful and stay with it!
-Just remember:
+Try to do one session twice a week.
+Pay attention to how different you feel after you are done and then use this memory to help you do it again…and again…and again, until it becomes a habit.
+MAP Training is a learning experience – so keep it new, make it effortful and stay with it!